Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Durability 4.2 Fabric is great, frame is average.
+Durability 4.2 Fabric impressed us; frame felt average.

-Overall 4.4 A strong contender for custom style lovers.
+Overall 4.4 A strong option for custom-style loungers.

 Compare Performance Scores of These Sofas